 “I very much support the Grow Green Initiative aims which seem pretty comprehensive” – Henry Smith MP

 A Grow Green case study.
-Hear about the reasons why Jay moved away from beef farming and into growing crops for human consumption.
+Hear about the reasons why Jay moved from beef farming into growing crops for human consumption.

 What would a world of sustainable plant-based agriculture look like?
 Take a tour around Tolhurst Organic Farm.
 Find out more about the Vegan Organic Network.

 Read about farmers from across the world who are successfully growing crops for human consumption without animal inputs here.

 - The Vegan Society launch their second report in their Grow Green series in collaboration with the New Economics Foundation.

 Derbyshire farmer Jay Wilde hears about the campaign and gets in touch, resulting in the first transition from animal to plant agriculture.
 You can find out more here.